MarcGagnon/node-essential-training/README.md

-# node-essential-training
+# Node.js Essential Training
-Node.js Essential Training with Eve Porcello on LinkedIn Learning
+with Eve Porcello on LinkedIn Learning